-Copper has been around for ages (seriously, it was discovered in 8000 BC), but we've recently unearthed—ha, get it!—the metal in the world of weddings.
-It's super popular right now, and it's really no surprise why.
-The precious metal, or it's color equivalent, is actually the perfect hue for a wedding.
+Copper has been around for ages (seriously, it was discovered in 8000 BC), but we've recently unearthed—ha!
+Get it?—the metal in the world of weddings.
+It has become super popular, and it's really no surprise why.
+The precious metal, or its color equivalent, is actually the perfect hue for a wedding.
 It's warm, shiny, and metallic, meaning it can blend in and add a pop of flair at the same time.
 And let's be honest, copper is a welcome change from your more traditional metals like gold and silver (they're pretty, sure, but we see them everywhere.)

-And because all brides want to be different, we pulled some of our favorite copper-hued decor ideas and made an inspiration board for you.
+And because all brides want to be different, we pulled some of our favorite copper-hued décor ideas and made an inspiration board for you.
 Everything is in one place, from copper barware and utensils to cool marble-accented candle holders and statement lanterns.
-And with a selection this pretty, we feel confident that you'll find an idea (or five!) in this picture-perfect gallery.
-Seriously, no matter if you're marrying in a field of grass or a dark, industrial warehouse, it's easy to incorporate the metallic hue into your wedding decor.
+And with a selection this pretty, we feel confident that you'll find an idea (or five) in this picture-perfect curation.
+Seriously, no matter if you're marrying in a field of grass or a dark, industrial warehouse, it's easy to incorporate the metallic hue into your wedding décor.

-So go ahead and take this gallery as your inspiration, decide what you do and don't like, and get to making a mood board of your own.
-Invite your groom in on the project—and may we suggest a nice cold Moscow Mule (served in a copper mug, obviously!) to get you both in the designing mood?
+So go ahead and take the ideas below as your inspiration, decide what you do and don't like, and get to making a mood board of your own.
+Invite your partner in on the project—and may we suggest a nice cold Moscow Mule (served in a copper mug, obviously) to get you both in the designing mood?

 Make your stationery suite pop with copper calligraphy.
 It adds an elevated touch—and who doesn't want to see their name in pretty, shiny letters?

 Forget silverware when you can rent copper utensils.
 We especially love how the color is repeated on this table using utensils, mugs, and lined lanterns.